core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 * "topic-type": An optional field used to indicate the attribute or property of the topic-data resource for the topic.
 It encodes the attribute as a CBOR text string.
 Example attributes include "temperature".

 * "expiration-date": An optional field used to indicate the expiration date of the topic.
-It encodes the expiration date as a CBOR text string.
-The value should be a date string as defined in {{Section 3.4.1 of RFC8949@STD94}} (e.g., the CBOR encoded version of "2023-03-31T23:59:59Z").
+It encodes the expiration date as a CBOR tag 1 (epoch-based date/time) as defined in {{Section 3.4.2 of RFC8949@STD94}}, representing the number of seconds since 1970-01-01T00:00Z in UTC time.
 If this field is not present, the topic will not expire automatically.
 When "expiration-date" is reached, the topic resource is deleted as described in {{topic-delete}}.

 * "max-subscribers": An optional field used to indicate the maximum number of simultaneous subscribers allowed for the topic.
 It encodes the maximum number as a CBOR unsigned integer.
 If this field is not present, then there is no limit to the number of simultaneous subscribers allowed.